Simon MacCorkindale: Manimal, Falcon Crest and film roles (1980–1986)

-In 1984, he was cast as Angela Channing's (Jane Wyman) lawyer Greg Reardon in the soap opera Falcon Crest, without requiring an audition.
-MacCorkindale asked for the character, originally an American named Brad, to be rewritten as English, and also directed one episode.
-He rejected a contract extension after appearing in 59 episodes and left the series in 1986 because he "felt that the work I was doing was fun and lucrative but not as stretching as I felt I wanted or needed.
+In 1984, he was cast as lawyer Greg Reardon in the soap opera Falcon Crest.
+MacCorkindale asked for the character, originally an American named Brad, to be rewritten as British, and also directed one episode.
+He appeared in two full seasons (59 episodes) of the show until 1986.
+McCorkindale claimed that he "felt that the work I was doing was fun and lucrative but not as stretching as I felt I wanted or needed.
 I also was finding fault with much of the work, not only Falcon Crest, but everything.
 I was actually ready to quit acting and try producing so I could put myself on the line."

-MacCorkindale appeared in the films Caboblanco (1980) and The Sword and the Sorcerer (1982, as Prince Mikah), and starred as Philip FitzRoyce in the third part of the Jaws film series, Jaws 3-D (1983).
-In the mid-1980s, MacCorkindale was considered for the role of James Bond as a possible successor to actors Sean Connery and Roger Moore, but was not cast.
+MacCorkindale appeared in the films Caboblanco (1980) and The Sword and the Sorcerer (1982, as Prince Mikah), and starred as Philip FitzRoyce in the poorly received third part of the Jaws film series, Jaws 3-D (1983).
+In the mid-1980s, MacCorkindale was considered for the role of James Bond as a possible successor to Roger Moore, but was not cast.
 Jaws 3-D proved to be his last major film role.